henry2004y/JuliaNotes/menu5.md

 ```

 However, that does not work for me.
-There seems to be some version and dependency issues with mixing Python and Julia.
+There seems to be some version and dependency issues when mixing Python and Julia.

+It is possible to pass Python and Julia objects back and forth.
+Some are just done for you, for example Numpy arrays are identical to native Julia types; some needs a little bit of extra work, like a self-defined Python class object.
+All the Python package wrappers demonstrate how to do this properly.

+Calling Julia from Python is also achieved with PyJulia.
+I would say it is still not in a very good shape (because Julia users don't care about calling from Python, and Python users don't want to bother with Julia).

 ## C